shom-fr/shoot/docs/algos.eddies.rst

    #.
 If the velocity contour matches the eddy boundary contour we make the search in a largest window

 #.
 Loop on eddy to avoid eddy inclusion.
 If two eddies share part of maximum velocity contour only keep the one with largest LNAM.

+#.
+Parameters : The eddy detection is based on three main parameters and an optional fourth one.

+   #. windows_center : Size of the window for LNAM computation
+   #. windows_fit : Size of the window for research of closed ssh contours
+   #. min_radius : Minimum radius size.
+Warn that the radius considered is the one of the maximum speed contour.
+   #. ellipse_error (optional) :